 Gasoline is a major product that refineries deliver to the market.
-The yield of gasoline originated directly from crude oils is insufficient answer to the demands of required volumes.
+The yield of gasoline that is originated directly from crude oils is insufficient to answer to the demands of required volumes.

 Crude distillation units produce heavy distillates, such as straight-run atmospheric gas oils, vacuum gas oils, and certain atmospheric residues in quantities that depend on the composition of the crude oil.
 Predominately enhanced consumption of heavy crude oils is the source of increased quantities of HVGO to be produced.